oceandatalab/skimulator/doc/source/science.rst

 to have at least the meridional and zonal currents to compute error-free radial L2B velocities and SSH if you want to simulate nadir data.
-Wind and MSS are necessary to compute instrumental noise (proportional to :math:`sigma^0`), Stokes drift and Wind are needed to compute wave bias.
-Ice concentration should also be provided to improve the computation of sigma0 in polar areas.
+Wind and MSS are necessary to compute instrumental noise (proportional to :math:`sigma^0`), Stokes drift, MSS, wave height and Wind are needed to compute true and estimated wave doppler.
+Ice concentration should also be provided for realistic estimation of sigma0 in polar areas.
 Any other variables provided to the skimulator will be interpolated on the SKIM points.
+If rain is provided in these files, it will be interpolated and used for rain flagging

 A list of files (in .txt format) is provided using :ref:`file_input <params-file>` in the parameter file.